New-Jersey-Forest-Service/OpenAIexamples/README.md

-This intent of this project is to provide a series of examples using the OpenAI API to access large language models such as ChatGPT in an automated fashion to better the management of forest resources.
+This intent of this project is to provide a series of examples using the OpenAI API to access large language models such as ChatGPT in an automated fashion to better automated reporting of forest metrics.

 The project will contain a series of Jupyter notebooks meant to be used in learning some of the features of the